logo

 6. Affiliate Marketing Agreement

-Engages influencers, affiliates, or third parties to promote a product/service in return for commission on referrals or sales.
+Engages influencers, content creators, or third-party marketers to promote products/services in exchange for commission based on leads or sales they generate.

 7. White-Label Marketing Agreement